fsb3rke/atu/README.md

 # atu
-    A simple plug`&`play app for smard boards
+    A simple plug&play app for smard boards

 ## Fixes Smard Board Problems
     The app can opens the all require programs on the board.